Brexit choices: the EU Customs Union and the Single Market?

 in many member states.

 acceptable terms.
-Labour goes so far as to say that it is “the worst
+Labour's manifesto went so far as to say that it is “the worst

 possible deal for Britain” and that “We will reject ‘no deal’ as a